grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 </figure>

 We embark on a walk along the beach, as advised by Gordon.
-This is a bit more like it; lost of low level activity, some nice greenery (a forest off to the right), a bit of sun, the concept of being able to get back to the car and not have to drive for another two hours to get home.
+This is a bit more like it; lots of low level activity, some nice greenery (a forest off to the right), a bit of sun, the concept of being able to get back to the car and not have to drive for another two hours to get home.
 Bliss.
 We even manage to turn it into a circular walk, crossing a bit of bog in order to come back along the forest's edge.
-The trees tempt us in with occasional birdsong clamour, but it's getting dark, and we're sceptical enough after a year that we know what we can hear is Siskin, Treecreeper and Goldcrest, and not the Crossbills or Firecrest that would add to our list.
+The trees tempt us in with occasional birdsong clamour, but it's getting dark, and we're sceptical enough after a year to know what we can hear is Siskin, Treecreeper and Goldcrest, and not the Crossbills or Firecrest that would add to our list.